Heading

 Keyboard shorthand?

 Text expansion is kind of like modern shorthand but easier to implement than improving your raw typing speed.
+Just tap fewer keys.
+How hard can that be?

-The exact text expansion solution depends on your platform and preferences.
-I use Microsoft Word mostly, so I leverage AutoCorrect to do more than correct spelling errors.
-It’s fast, intuitive, and “free” if you already use Word.
+I use Microsoft Word mostly for my writing and editing, so I leverage AutoCorrect to do more than correct spelling errors.
+I do not usually recommend using a tool for other than its intended purpose; but AutoCorrect is super fast, intuitive, and “free” if you already use Word.

 What I do?

 If you start actually thinking about what AutoCorrect entries to add, you may feel a bit confused about where to start.
-Not that the basic idea is difficult, but what text expansions do you start using?
+Not that the basic idea is difficult, but what snippets should you start using?
+Your abbreviations are completely up to your preference, of course, and you can even create them for temporary use.
+Here is a constructed example for my work in progress:

+I originally just added them through the regular AutoCorrect dialog, but as my list grew, I transitioned to a more automated approach (more on that later in a separate post).
 As you get used to using your own text expansions, you’ll probably even find yourself feeling a little restricted when you can’t use them somewhere else like on a web form.

 Adding AutoCorrect entries